If you love pork chops and apple sauce (any Brady Bunch fans out there?) you're going to love these applesauce glazed baby back ribs.

 - Use heavy-duty aluminum foil.
 You can make the thinner stuff work, but the heavy-duty foil is far less likely to rip or tear.
 You may want to even double wrap the rib packets to make sure nothing leaks in the oven.

 - For food safety, it's crucial that you reduce the glaze after brushing it on the ribs before they go in the oven.
 When you brush the glaze onto the meat, you're contaminating the glaze with raw meat juices.
 Reducing the sauce cooks off the contamination and renders the sauce safe to eat again so that you can brush it on the ribs again once they're cooked.
 Make sure you wash your brush off too!

-- Ribs are best eaten same-day.
-If you have leftovers, remove the meat from the bones and shred it to store in the fridge.
-You can use it in fried rice, stir fry, bao buns, tacos, or grilled cheese.
+Ribs are best eaten same-day.
+If you do have leftovers, I recommend removing the meat from the bones before refrigerating them.
+It's just easier when they're still in that "fall off the bone" stage.
+Once you refrigerate them, the fat in the meat firms up and it's much harder to cleanly remove the meat from the bones.
+Use the shredded meat in fried rice, stir fry, bao buns, BBQ pizza, or grilled cheese.
 You can even save the bones in the freezer for the next time you make stock or bone broth.

 - 2 racks baby back ribs

 - ⅓ cup dijon mustard